 Status

-Fairly common but vulnerable, as the population is concentrated mostly in the Meramec and Gasconade rivers.
+A Missouri species of conservation concern; listed as endangered in Missouri and federally.
+Vulnerable, because the population is concentrated mostly in the Meramec and Gasconade rivers.
 Degrading water quality and watershed destabilization could easily interfere with the survival of this species.
-A Missouri species of conservation concern.

 Life Cycle